• Skip to primary navigation

 Marina's Memories of Mazurka

-Funny story with the recipe- when my dad bought first microwave he was told that anything can be cooked in there.
+Funny story with the recipe- when my dad bought our first microwave he was told that anything can be cooked in there.
 So my mom quickly mixed the ingredients for Mazurka and put it into the microwave.
-Entire family was watching it spin in the “miracle cooker” no matter how many minutes we dialed in - it was not getting golden brown.
+The entire family was watching it spin in the “miracle cooker” no matter how many minutes we dialed in - it was not getting golden brown.
 And once it burned in the middle we all learned how microwaves work.

 Learn More About Marina, Kazakhstan, & Polish Mazurka (Peanut Raisin Cookies)